jwilger/kookaburra/README.markdown

       ui.order_summary.shipping_options.should be_account_default_options
     end

-Note that the step definitions contain neither explicitly shared state (instance variables) nor any logic branches; they are simply wrappers around calls into the Domain Driver layer.
-There are several advantages to this approach.
+The step definitions contain neither explicitly shared state (instance variables) nor any logic branches; they are simply wrappers around calls into the Domain Driver layer.
+There are a couple of advantages to this approach.
 First, because step definitions are so simple, it isn't necessary to force *Very Specific Wording* on the business analyst/product owner who is writing the specs.
-For instance, if they write "I see a summary of my order" in another scenario, it's not a big deal to have the following in your step definitions (as long as it's obvious that they really mean the same thing):
+For instance, if she writes "I see a summary of my order" in another scenario, it's not a big deal to have the following in your step definitions (as long as the author of the spec confirms that they really mean the same thing):

     Then "I see my order summary" do ui.order_summary.should be_visible